Sexual Assault

 What is rape or sexual assault called in South Carolina?

-There are many different crimes that contain elements of rape or sexual assault in SC: Criminal Sexual Conduct – 1st Degree Criminal Sexual Conduct – 2nd Degree Criminal Sexual Conduct – 3rd Degree Assault & Battery – 1st Degree Assault & Battery – 2nd Degree Assault with Intent to Commit Criminal Sexual Conduct Spousal Sexual Battery
+There are many different crimes that contain elements of rape or sexual assault in SC: Criminal Sexual Conduct – 1st Degree, Criminal Sexual Conduct – 2nd Degree, Criminal Sexual Conduct – 3rd Degree, Assault & Battery – 1st Degree, Assault & Battery – 2nd Degree, Assault with Intent to Commit Criminal Sexual Conduct, and Spousal Sexual Battery.

 How long does a victim have to report a sexual assault?